sguox002/leetcode/leetcode-all.md

 ->>

 ### hashset, hashmap
+<<-1426	Counting Elements    		58.9%	Easy
+find all x if x+1 appears.
+using hashmap find x+1 or x-1.
+->>

+<<-1429	First Unique Number    		48.4%	Medium
+a queue keep growing
+maintain a unique set and seen set and a vector to represent the queue.
+->>

+<<-1460	Make Two Arrays Equal by Reversing Sub-arrays    		72.5%	Easy
+You can do many times.
+this is check if we can sort to other array. their hashmap shall be the same.
+->>

 <<-1477	Find Two Non-overlapping Sub-arrays Each With Target Sum    		33.4%	Medium
 minimze the sum of two subarray length.